 Will Rodman (James Franco) is a Scientist working for GEN-SYS, a company which manufactures drugs, first testing them on Chimpanzees.
 Drug 112 helps improve the intelligence of a female Chimp “Bright Eyes”, but she is shot down due to unforeseen circumstances and the project is put off.
 Will takes in her child, names him Caesar (Andy Serkis), and raises him.
 Caesar inherits his mother’s genes and is born intelligent.
 After years, Caeser attacks Will’s neighbour and therefore is put in a private facility, where he is mistreated.
 He develops rage, and with his intelligence, decides to free other Chimps.
 The consequences form rest of the story.

 Being a CG film, there is not much role for the human actors.
 Will Rodman is alright as the scientist.
 Freida Pinto has no role in the movie, and she is ok.
 Rest of actors are fine, with no great performances.
 Andy Serkis is brilliant as Caesar (motion capture), and is the undoubted star of the movie.

 Story – Direction

-Having heard and read good reviews about the movie, I was expecting something spectacular.
+Having heard and read good reviews about Rise of the Planet of the Apes, I was expecting something spectacular.
 Alas, I was disappointed.
 I am not saying that it was a bad movie, but there was that spark missing.
 There is no real bond between Will and Caesar, which according to me was really important.
-Overall, its a decent watch, but nothing you have to run to the theater for.
+Overall, it’s a decent watch, but nothing you have to run to the theatre for.